 You don’t have to pay upfront fees

 When you hire a probate lawyer, you don’t need to pay them a retainer, or any other form of legal fees to get your probate case started.
 Eventually, the attorney will get paid for their services—but after the case has been settled.
 Typically, the court approves probate legal fees, and the legal fees come from the proceeds of the property.
-Therefore, you don’t need to worry about setting a budget for your attorney.
+Therefore, you don’t need to worry about things related to money such as setting a budget for your attorney.